acsone/scobidoo/README.md

   to add the sc_state; maybe it's possible to have a custom field type to hold sc_state and the asociated interpreter state, simimlar to alfodoo's cmisfield
-* make statechart.yaml a computed field (possibly bidirectional) so the statechart can be created (and extended) with standard Odoo records
+* make statechart.yaml a computed field (possibly bidirectional) so the statechart can be created (and extended) with standard Odoo records;
+  potential difficulty is to preserve xmlids.
 * have a Odoo UI to create statechart records
 * and many important implementation details TODO's in the code